kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

-- **Behavior change between alphas:** in v1.36, indexed fully-parallel Jobs were automatically gang-scheduled; in v1.37 those same Jobs default to `Basic` unless the user sets `spec.scheduling.policy.gang`.
+- **Behavior change between alphas:** in v1.36, indexed fully-parallel Jobs were automatically gang-scheduled; in v1.37 those same Jobs default to `Basic` unless the user sets `spec.scheduling.schedulingPolicy.gang`.
 Gang scheduling is now an explicit opt-in.
 Operators upgrading between alphas should be aware that previously auto-gang'd Jobs will schedule pod-by-pod unless updated.